women are so preoccupied with worrying about their babies after

 bleeding, or a postpartum hemorrhage, after you give birth.
 This

-is typically a problem after long and complicated deliveries, multiple
+a problem after long and complicated deliveries, multiple births

-births or in an infected uterus.
-Usually, it’s a case of
+or in an infected uterus.
+Usually, it’s a case of your uterus

-your uterus not contracting after the placenta is delivered.
-If
+not contracting after the placenta is delivered.
+If this happens

-this happens in the hospital, your provider will perform a pelvic
+in the hospital, your provider will perform a pelvic exam to find

 Later after the birth, excessive bleeding may be recognized by